 Sometimes when I try to Undo, nothing happens.

-An Undo gesture may not register with the tablet but a lot of times what happens it that, as we write, we also make very tiny strokes that are so small that we don’t see them and are simply not aware that they are there.
+Sometimes, an Undo gesture may not register with the tablet but a lot of times what happens it that, as we write, we also make very tiny strokes that are so small that we don’t see them and are simply not aware that they are there.
 Then an Undo, removes it but we don’t notice that anything has happened because we do not notice a change.